 Effective Remedies For A Stiff Neck

 If you experience a stiff neck at your home, office, or gym, here are a few remedies that can help alleviate the pain.

 Have someone massage your neck to help relieve the pain.
 Make sure the pressure is gentle and not too intense.
 If the massage feels uncomfortable or painful, ask to stop it immediately.

-- Reduce Your Range Of Motion
+- Avoid Extreme Ranges Of Motion

 Avoid rapid movement with your neck, instead, gently turn your neck side to side to loosen some of the tension.
 You can also gently rock your head up and down as well.

 Use a neck collar to keep your neck upright and relieve some of the pain.
 Try not to use the collar for a prolonged period of time.
 However, it’s important to use a neck collar under the guidance of a healthcare professional.

 When To See A Doctor